krishnanaganna/krishnanaganna/README.md

 - 👋 Hi, I’m @krishnanaganna
 - 👀 I’m interested in Automating BAU tasks!
-- 📫 Search for me in my linkedin
+- 📫 Search for me in linkedin

 <!---
 krishnanaganna/krishnanaganna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.